foundersandcoders/old-playbook/mvps.md

 ### Process

-+ Each project will normally start on a Monday and end on a Friday two weeks later.
++ Each project will normally start on a Monday.
++ Projects will last for two weeks (athough later projects may be completed over one week, if preferred)
 + Each team will use PivotalTracker to manage the project.
 + Each team will appoint a trainer to train the client in using PivotalTracker.
 + Each project will consist of two one-week sprints.